 The Fair Pay Agreements Act 2022 has now passed, and from 1 December 2022 eligible unions can apply to begin bargaining.

-The Fair Pay Agreement (FPA) system brings unions and employer associations in a specific industry or occupation together to bargain for minimum employment terms for all eligible employees in that particular industry or occupation.
+The Fair Pay Agreement (FPA) system brings together and employer associations to bargain for minimum employment terms for all covered employees in an industry or occupation.

 Understanding Fair Pay Agreements: (external link)A quick guide for employers — Employment NZ